Ohio’s Original Interscholastic Creative Writing Program for Middle Schools

 » Robin Langlais, Secretary, Regional Director.
 Robin retired after 35 years as a media specialist in junior high and middle schools, most recently with Strongsville City Schools.
 She holds a B.A. in Library Science/Educational Media and an M.S. in Educational Technology.
 Robin has received numerous grants for educational purposes.
 In her 30 years with Power of the Pen, Robin has served as a coach, computer operator, and regional director.

 » Dave Hill.
-With 15 years of experience in corporate communications, Dave is the communications manager for finance and IT at The Goodyear Tire & Rubber Company in Akron, Ohio.
+With more than 15 years of experience in corporate communications, Dave is a communications advisor for external communications at FedEx Ground.
+He formerly served as communications manager for finance and IT at The Goodyear Tire & Rubber Company and communications manager with FedEx Custom Critical.
 He holds a B.S. in Public Relations from Kent State University.
 Dave joined the Power of the Pen board in 2019.

 » Kaiser Jaffar.
 Kaiser has extensive experience in information technology and engineering, including positions as a structural design engineer, site engineer, CIPP engineer, takeoff estimator, and more recently software engineer and software developer.
 He is currently senior software developer with PNC.
 He is passionate about encouraging youth in various activities such as Power of the Pen, science fairs, and math competitions.
 Kaiser holds a Master’s Degree in Civil Engineering from Louisiana Tech University and another Master’s in Computer Information Systems from Cleveland State.
 He joined the board in 2021.